-San Pasqual Valley Unified School District is located in Imperial County near the Arizona border.
+San Pasqual Valley Unified School District is located on the Quechan Reservation in Imperial County on the Arizona and Mexico borders.
 The district is comprised of one elementary school, one middle school, one comprehensive high school, and one alternative education high school.
-During the 2022-2023 year, the high school educated 205 students.
+During the 2022-2023 school year, the high school educated 205 students.
 San Pasqual Valley Unified School District is committed to providing a quality education for all its students.